 In addition, the walls or the ceiling of the room can also be used.
 Here, a wet system - the pipe system in the wall plaster (NW1) or in the ceiling plaster (ND1) - is available.
 There are also dry construction systems: on the one hand, pipe systems in dry construction board (TW2 or TD1) and for wall panel heating, the pipe systems in substructure with construction board (TW1).

-Wall heating from SANHA: Innovative panel heating
+Wall heating from SANHA: Innovative surface heating

 SANHA supplies, for example, a dry system with four wall heating modules of different heights, prepared ready for installation.
 These prefabricated elements made of a robust, galvanised sheet steel frame are installed in a similar way to a panel radiator.
 They are characterised by their particularly high heating or cooling capacity, a maximum flow temperature of up to 60°C and very simple installation.